 The best solution for a Baker’s cyst is to reduce the amount of fluid in the knee with anti inflammatory meds and strength work and avoid aggravating positions such as crouching, twisting and jumping.

 Bone oedema is a painful but temporary reaction in the bone which is most commonly caused by impact.

-The bone shows increased signal inside the bone on MRI and bone scan.
+The bone shows increased signal inside the bone on imaging such as MRI and bone scan.
 This bruised area is painful to load, causing a deep aching feeling during and after activity.

 Bone oedema will feel better with ice, heat or medication but these won’t shorten the duration of the episode.

 Osteochondral defect or lesion